nraecobb/drmellman_copy/2) Program Benefits.md

 ##Undivided Attention | Doctor Driven Counsel - A Unique Program Benefit

-When was the last time you had undivided attention for 30 minutes to an hour, weekley or bi-weekley, with a doctor or physician?
+When was the last time you had undivided attention for 30 minutes to an hour, weekly or biweekly, with a doctor or physician?
 Due to system driven healthcare, direct contact for any length of time with a doctor or physician is becoming very rare.

 This will not be your experience here.

-Our private healthcare organization's Conceirge focus allows for "Doctor Driven Healthcare".
+Our private healthcare organization's concierge focus allows for "Doctor Driven Healthcare".
 A complete integrated healthcare management system applied at work and at home with in-depth counsel and an ongoing constant contact experience with Dr. Leon Mellman of what each participants immune system is accomplishing within the protocol of the program.
 This will be your experience integrated throughout the next 4 months of counsel.

 ###A Unique Program Benefit!